fridgecow/roomballot/README.md

-Fitzwilliam College JCR Room Balloting System
+Fitz JCR Housing Ballot System
 ====

-This is the repository and project page for Fitzwilliam College JCR's online Room Balloting System.
+This is the repository for Fitzwilliam College JCR's online Room & Housing Ballot System.

-It's designed to run on the SRCF's web server, but in theory it should be easily deployed elsewhere too.
+The app itself is written in PHP and is designed to run on the SRCF's web server, but in theory it should be easily deployed elsewhere too.

 Contributing
 ----